laurelch/hexagon/README.md

 ### Versions
 * Lv.
 1 - A player can move from one hexagon cell to another within a defined range
-  * 5/9/22 ~ 5/24/22, approximate ~ hours
+  * implementation time range 5/9/22 ~ 5/25/22, with ~28 hours
 * Lv.
 2 - A player can move and attack enemies while moving in the hexagon grid
 * Lv.
 3 - To be continued...

 ### Elements
 Lv.
 1
-- [x] Create hexagon grid.
+- [x] Create a hexagon grid.
-- [x] Create basic shape for players and enemies (round shape).
+- [x] Create a basic shape for players and enemies (round shape).

 Lv.
 2
-- [ ] Create basic shape for environment and obstacles.
+- [ ] Create a basic shape for the environment and obstacles.
 - [ ] Create complex shapes for players and enemies.

 ### Gameplay
 Lv.
 1
-- [x] Move player from one hexagon cell to another with mouse click.
+- [x] Move the player from one hexagon cell to another with a mouse click.
 - [x] Move player with animation.
-- [x] Show range of possible moves with color.
+- [x] Show a range of possible moves with color.
-- [x] Constrain player move within the range.
+- [x] Constrain player to move within the range.
 - [x] Show different types of move/attack - Part 1.
   - [x] 1.
-Move between contiguous cells, with move range of 360°, distance toggled by key.
+Move between adjacent cells, with a range of 360°, distance toggled by key.
-- [x] Add enemies that appear randomly in the view and will disappear if player moves to that cell.
+- [x] Add enemies that appear randomly in the view and will disappear if the player moves to that cell.

 Lv.
 2
 - [ ] Add direction of player.
 - [ ] Show different types of move/attack - Part 2.
   - [ ] 2.
-Attack fan-shaped area with specified degree.
+Attack fan-shaped area with a specified degree.
   - [ ] 3.
 Attack distant cells with specified rules.
 - [ ] Allow player to attack the enemies within attack range by mouse click.